 Special Postgraduate Paper : Evaluating Social Programmes in ‘Real World’ Contexts | Doctor of Philosophy : Social Anthropology | Bachelor of Arts (First Class Honours) : Social Anthropology

-Dr Sue Carswell is a Senior Researcher at QCDFVR.
+Dr Sue Carswell is an Adjunct Senior Researcher at QCDFVR.
 Sue is a social anthropologist (BA Hons First Class and PhD) and has a post graduate qualification in evaluating social programs in ‘Real World’ contexts.
 She has over 20 years research and evaluation experience working for government agencies, community organisations, and universities.
 Sue’s focus is on how good outcomes can be achieved for individuals and families experiencing complex issues such as domestic and family violence, sexual violence, child safety, poverty, mental health and addictions.
 Sue is a specialist in research and evaluation of service development and delivery to provide information on implementation, effectiveness, and to inform good practice.
 She believes that developing collaborative relationships with funders, service providers and users and other stakeholders is critical to the success of implementing any project.
 She has authored or co-authored over 70 reports including peer reviewed journal articles, government and community research and evaluation reports, and literature reviews.

 Coordinator, Education & Development